zBritva/PowerBI-visuals-docs/tutorials/building-react-based-custom-visual/working-with-settings.md

 # Basic customization of your custom visual

-I's time to make the visual customizable.
+It's time to make the visual customizable.

 __1.__ Go to `capabilities.json` and describe settings in `objects` property